apache/bigtop/README.md

   If -Dbuildwithdeps=true is set, the Gradle will follow the order of the build specified in the "dependencies" section of bigtop.bom file.
 Otherwise just a single component will get build (original behavior).

+  To use an alternative definition of a stack composition (aka BOM), specify its name with -Dbomfile=<filename> system property in the build time.

   You can visualize all tasks dependencies by running `gradle tasks --all`
 * __Building local YUM/APT repositories__ : `gradle [component-name]-[yum|apt]`